ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

 - The tenant name and tenant ID of your Office 365 organization.
 You can find these in the Azure Active Directory portal (under **Manage** \> **Properties**).
 See [Find your Office 365 tenant ID](https://support.office.com/article/6891b561-a52d-4ade-9f39-b492285e2c9b).

 - The following title or description of the purpose of the support request: "Enable Application Content Search for On-premises Users".
-This will help route the request to the Office 365 eDiscovery engineering team who will implement the request.
+This helps route the request to the Office 365 eDiscovery engineering team who will implement the request.

 After the engineering change is made, Microsoft Support will send you an estimated deployment date.
-Note that the deployment process usually takes 2-3 weeks after you submit the support request.
+The deployment process usually takes 2-3 weeks after you submit the support request.

 ### What happens after this feature is enabled?